ROZ-MOFUMOFU-ME/ping/README.md

 ```

 Open your web browser and access to view **http://127.0.0.1/** the ping measurements.

 When the page is displayed, it waits for 5 seconds, then connects to the server and waits an additional 3 seconds before displaying the latency.
+And then it disconnects from the server after 1 minute has passed.

 ## Contributing
 Contributions are what make the open-source community such a fantastic place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.